pitastrudl/wekanwiki/GDPR.md

 ##### Hardening

 [Intel AMT Checker for Linux](https://github.com/mjg59/mei-amt-check) and it's [Hacker News article](https://news.ycombinator.com/item?id=14335159).
-For me it shows "Intel AMT is present, AMT is unprovisioned".
+For me it shows Intel AMT is present, AMT is unprovisioned.
 I need to check all hardware and disable AMT where possible.

 ##### Future